ykarthickeyan/order-service/README.md

 * Use Outh2 server to generate token first in the steps mentioned below
 * Use the JWT token to extract the access token and pass it as a bearer token in the Authorization header to order service APIs
 * MySql needs to be also setup and running before started this microservice.
+* @EnableMethod security needs to be provided in the configuration so that we can preauthorize with authorities.
+Default scope provide is openid and in 'hasAuthorities' must we prefixed with SCOPE_<value>
 ### Authorization code with PKCE

 GET: Generate the authorization code